 Translational Research Training in Addictions for Racial/ Ethnic Minorities at the City College of New York, Columbia University Irving Medical Center, and Rutgers University (TRACC-RU; MPIs: Ruglass & Hien)

-TRACC aims to increase the number of scientists from underrepresented minority groups conducting translational addiction research.
+TRACC-RU aims to increase the number of scientists from underrepresented minority groups conducting translational addiction research.
 According to a 2011 article in Science, a low percentage of minority scientists achieve success in research award funding despite years of field-wide diversification efforts.
 Additionally, as the field of translational neuroscience continues to expand, the numbers of qualified minority scientists with interdisciplinary training lags behind.
-TRACC addresses these gaps by reaching earlier into the career development pipeline to identify and actively facilitate the professional success of the most talented minority students.
+TRACC-RU addresses these gaps by reaching earlier into the career development pipeline to identify and actively facilitate the professional success of the most talented racial/ethnic minority students.
 The National Institute on Drug Abuse (NIDA) awarded $1.5 million to support TRACC’s mission during it’s first funding phase.
 TRACC capitalized on CCNY’s exceptional pool of diverse students, its renowned multidisciplinary faculty and a novel collaboration with substance use researchers at CUMC.
-TRACC has trained 23 researchers over the past seven years.
+TRACC has trained 27 researchers over the past seven years.
 With our recent 2020 renewal funding of $1.7 million, the program has now been expanded to Rutgers University (TRACC-RU).
 The collaboration with Rutgers expands the reach of this successful program and broadens access to scientific and methodological expertise of mentors.
-Trainees are selected from a pool of faculty-nominated CCNY graduate psychology students plus students in the Sophie Davis School of Biomedical Education’s BS/MD program.
+Trainees are selected from a pool of faculty-nominated CCNY graduate psychology students, CUNY Medical School BS/MD students, and Rutgers GSAPP graduate psychology students.
 For more information visit the website: https://tracc.ccny.cuny.edu/.
 (MPIs: Ruglass and Hien)

 Undergraduate and graduate students in psychology and related disciplines are invited to apply for volunteer positions in the ROAD lab at the City College of New York, CUNY.
 Duties may include recruitment, screening, and assessment of study participants, data collection, data cleaning, and data analysis.
 Training and supervision provided.
 Opportunities for conference poster and oral presentations and publication and grant writing are available for select students.
 Students are required to attend a weekly 1-hour lab meeting and spend between 5-8 hours in the research lab per week.
-If interested in joining the ROAD lab, send a brief statement of interest and your resume/cv to Dr. Lesia Ruglass at firstname.lastname@example.org.
+If interested in joining the ROAD lab, send a brief statement of interest and your resume/cv to Dr. Lesia Ruglass at email@example.com

 Lesia M. Ruglass, Ph.D., Director and Principal Investigator